 Q. Do you believe Homo Sapiens existed before the creation of Adam?

 A. Yes.
-The fossil evidence is conclusive, and contrary to what most opponents of Christianity believe, Genesis and the New Testament are both clear that this was the case.
+The fossil evidence is extremely compelling, and contrary to what most opponents of Christianity believe, Genesis and the New Testament are consistent with the existence of pre-Adam hominids.

 Q. Did these early humans coexist with dinosaurs?

 A. No, obviously not.
 Young-earth creationists came up with this idea as part of a desperate (but understandable) attempt to defend their beliefs in the face of repeated assaults on their faith by secular humanists.

 Incidentally, Genesis 1:21 properly translated from Hebrew includes dinosaurs (gadolim tananim or “great reptiles”) in its list of animals that God created.